2023 Solar Incentives Guide for North Ogden, UT - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, you likely think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
-The ITC offers a tax credit for a predetermined percentage of your solar system's cost.
+When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
+One of the incentives that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a specific percentage of your solar system's cost.

-More information about the new Inflation Reduction Act can be found here.
-Your local North Ogden solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit will apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local North Ogden solar panel company can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives